tangentyh/notes-of-tan/docs/backend/java/javaConcurrency.md

        ```
        - tbd

-1. `java.util.concurrent.ForkJoinPool` — provides the entry point for submissions from non-`ForkJoinTask` clients, as well as management and monitoring operations
+1. `java.util.concurrent.ForkJoinPool` — provides the entry point for submissions from non-`ForkJoinTask` clients, as well as management and monitoring operations, queue is a internal class based on array
    ```java
    public class ForkJoinPool extends AbstractExecutorService
    ```